-The Long-Term Care (LTC) Best Practices Coordinator role was introduced to the LTC sector as a pilot project funded by the Nursing Secretariat in 2005.
-Many successes in LTC Homes have been achieved through this project, including improved quality of care for residents and the facilitation of an evidence-based practice culture by front-line staff through the implementation of best practice guidelines (BPGs).
+The Long-Term Care (LTC) Best Practices coordinator role was introduced to the LTC sector as a pilot project funded by the Nursing Secretariat in 2005.
+Many successes in LTC Homes have been achieved through this project, including improved quality of care for residents and the facilitation of an evidence-based practice culture by front-line staff through the implementation of best practice guidelines (BPG).

 All LTC Homes are encouraged to get involved!
 Benefits of this initiative include: